-23 General Practices 4 hospitals 4 care homes 4 day centres 2 respite units 42 community-based venues used by social care teams I palliative care unit 7 other community- based service delivery sites 1 equipment store 1 records store 6 office bases Shared sites of service delivery in Angus and Perth & Kinross Service delivery sites in the third sector and independent sector
+Property 23 General Practices 4 Hospitals 4 Care Homes 4 Day Centres 1 Palliative Care Unit 2 Respite Units 1 Equipment Store 6 Office Bases 1 Records Store 7 other community-based service delivery sites 42 community- based venues used by social care teams Shared sites of service delivery in Angus and Perth & Kinross Service delivery sites in the third sector and independent sector

 The long-term ambition is that health and social care services and supports will be delivered from places that are modern, fit for purpose and are used to their maximum potential.
-There are some important changes that will make it challenging to do this: Dundee City Council and NHS Tayside are both working to reduce the number of premises they have in the city and the physical condition and design of some properties is not suitable for modern ways of delivering services.
+There are some important factors that will make it challenging to do this: Dundee City Council and NHS Tayside are both working to reduce the number of premises they have in the city and the physical condition and design of some properties is not suitable for modern ways of delivering services.
 However, developments in digital technology and changes in the way that the health and social care workforce work are factors that will help to make better use of the buildings that are available to the Health and Social Care Partnership in the future.

+Digital

-Digital - this is the IT and technology available to support the delivery of health and social care services.
+This is the IT and technology available to support the delivery of health and social care services.
 The IJB does not own these resources, they are normally provided by Dundee City Council and NHS Tayside.
 It includes the IT equipment and systems that are used by the health and social care workforce, but also resources that they use to provide care to people and for people to look after their own health and wellbeing.

-The IJB will publish a Resource Framework by the end of June 2023.
+The IJB will publish a Resource Framework.
 This will describe in more detail the financial resources the IJB has and how it plans to use them.
 It will also set out how the IJB will work with Dundee City Council and NHS Tayside to secure the workforce, property and digital resources that are required to deliver the ambition for health and social care in Dundee.